What is ICP-PDM (Product Management Launchpad) ?

 The duties of a product manager vary, as does their area of interest.
 They are in charge of establishing the product vision, which includes all of these elements and much more.
 They go beyond just how the product will look, what its price point will be, or how long it will be in use.

-They are in charge of determining the product strategy, interacting with and having influence over internal and external stakeholders.
+They are in charge of determining the product strategy, and interacting with and having influence over internal and external stakeholders.
 They are essential to an organization's long-term strategy.

 Co-ordinating to ensure product aligns with product vision